anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-1-individual.md

 * I'm not at high enough coverage, but how can I know what to add without seeing the production code?

 It is an unusual challenge to hit high coverage without seeing production code, but I believe in you.
 By testing just standard cases and reasonable edge cases (invalid input to the functions and main, no input at all, etc.), I was able to hit 97% coverage.
 If you are really stuck, feel free to reach out for a hint (email or DM on campuswire).

+* What about negative index values?

+Remember that Python can handle negative indices fine, so -1 and -2 and -3 are fine.